Covid denier convicted of ‘abusing’ NHS workers while filming inside hospital

 During her trial at Gloucestershire Magistrates’ Court, lawyer representing Hicks argued she was acting as a “guerrilla journalist” during the filming to report what was happening inside the hospital.

-In the first video, filmed on December 27, Hicks said: “It is absolutely dead, it’s a ghost town, I’ve never seen it so quiet.
+In the first video, filmed on 27 December, Ms Hicks said: “It is absolutely dead, it’s a ghost town, I’ve never seen it so quiet.

 “Where are all the people dying from the second wave?